Kudaes/LOLBITS/README.md

 To avoid that the Blue Team could reproduce some of the old requests and discover the C2 backend infrastructure, each authentication header is randomly generated and is valid only for one single cycle (a cycle is composed of a POST request followed by a GET request, in that order).
 Old authentication headers will be ignored and the harmless website will be displayed for those requests.

 ## Acknowledgements
 Some of this tool features have being implemented either reusing code from other projects or thanks to the effort of several cybersecurity researchers.
-Here below I link some of the external work and projects that have been used in one way or another to complete this tool:
+Here below I link some of the external work and projects that have been used in one way or another to improve this tool:

 * [Salsa Tools](https://github.com/Hackplayers/Salsa-tools)
 * [Dinvoke](https://thewover.github.io/Dynamic-Invoke/)